-Click on the CREATE tab
+- 2 Click on the CREATE tab

+These commands are used

-These commands are used to create new objects (tables, queries etc)...
+- These commands are used to create new objects (tables, queries etc)...

-Click on the TABLE TOOLS:
+- Click on the TABLE TOOLS:

 FIELDS tab, then click on More

 Fields in the Add & Delete

 group

 A down arrow indicates the option will display a gallery...